Mossley CE Primary School: Current School

 Mossley CE Primary School moved to its current site in 1975.

 Upon moving to the current site, the old school buildings from 1845 were used by a local scout group.
 The old school buildings are now known as the Mossley Community Centre.

 In 1984, pupil Andrew Shallcross was one of nine people killed in an accident at Dartford Crossing.

+In 1988 Mossley CE Primary School had restored to using temporary classrooms due to overcrowding.

+By late 1993 due to the level of overcrowding Mossley CE Primary School was considering halting the 1994 intake of new pupils, and was planning to restrict the teaching of the full National Curriculum from early 1994.

+In 1998, Mossley CE Primary School was rated as one of the best schools in the England during the academic year 1996-1997 by Ofsted.

 On 28 July 2012, a planning application was submitted by Mossley CE Primary School to build a new building on at school, the new building was planned to be used by the local pre-school.
 The planning application was withdrawn later that year.

 Mossley CE Primary School converted to an academy in 2014 and joined the Mossley Academy Trust.

 On 14 January 2015, Mossley CE Primary School re-submitted the 2012 planning application, the planning application was approved in March 2015.

 Ofsted

 The 2017 Ofsted report for Mossley CE Primary School rated the school as "Requires Improvement".